West Green Lake

 West Green Lake does not qualify to be such an area because

-- A Washington State highway runs through it .- the second major north-south traffic channel in the city.
-This area is not amenable to a safe, comfortable, casual, "walkable", residential commercial area for pedestrians and bikers to shop and socialize.
+- A high-traffic Washington State highway runs right through it .- the second major north-south traffic channel in the city.
+This area is not amenable to a safe, comfortable, casual, "walkable", residential/commercial area for pedestrians, children, families, and bikers to comfortably shop and socialize.

 - Most of the area is not within 800 feet of a major transit stop or the proposed hub.
-The only major transit stops (the E line) are at Aurora and 76th and Aurora and 65th streets.
+The only major transit stops (the E-line) are at Aurora and 76th and Aurora and 65th.
 The only other bus line is the 45, which stops at East Green Lake Dr N & Wallingford Ave N, a long way from most of the designated area.

-- The proposed area is much larger than this description.
+- This area is much larger than the proposed definition of a Neighborhood Center.

 - The only grocery store is the small PCC organic co-op store.
 There is no public school.
 There is no drug store.
-There is no community center or library.
+There is no community center, no library, no health clinic, no dentist, bakery, clothing store or other shops.
+(There are, however, several taverns and a gun shop.)

 Already, access to the lake and the park is difficult during the summer, when families from all over the city and region use the wading pool, the west swimming area, the running and bicycle paths, the boating opportunities, and the other pleasures of the park.

-There are wastewater system capacity concerns – some of the system is 100-years old - and need to be addressed to the west and north of Greenlake.
+There are wastewater system capacity concerns – some of the system is 100-years old - that need to be addressed to the west and north of Greenlake.

-City swimming beaches at Green Lake have periodic closures due to pollution, and a 4X increase on a currently deficient system poses additional health risks.
+City swimming beaches at Green Lake have periodic closures due to pollution, and a 4X or more population increase on a currently deficient system poses additional health risks.

-There could be increased stormwater runoff and phosphorus loading to Green Lake, which will increase the frequency and intensity of toxic algae blooms, and will result in closure of the lake to recreational uses in order to protect human health and prevent dog deaths.
+There could be increased stormwater runoff and phosphorus loading to Green Lake, which will increase the frequency and intensity of toxic algae blooms, and will result in closure of the lake to recreational uses in order to protect human and animal health.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.